Overview

 Compile SDF

 Now that we have our workspace.sdf.yml file configured, we can compile SDF.
-This will generate the column level lineage and place it in the .sdfcache directory local to your DBT project.
+This will validate your SQL, dependencies, and produce all SDF artifacts (including column-level lineage).
+These artifacts will be placed it in the sdftarget directory local to your DBT project.

 sdf compile

-Great, now that we have our lineage, let’s try adding some metadata to our models.
+Great, now that we’ve successfully compiled our models, let’s try adding some metadata.

 Classify a DBT Model